cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/serviceButton.md

 draft: false
 ---

-Displays a button allowing to upload a blueprint from the configured blueprint catalog/marketplace.
+Displays a button allowing to upload a blueprint from the configured blueprint marketplace.

-For more details about blueprint catalog/marketplace, check [Blueprint Catalog]({{< relref "working_with/console/widgets/blueprintCatalog.md" >}}) widget.
+For more details about blueprint marketplace, check [Blueprint Catalog]({{< relref "working_with/console/widgets/blueprintCatalog.md" >}}) widget.

 ![service-button]( /images/ui/widgets/service-button.png )